Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What advice would you give to those who are visiting Iceland for the first time?

-I would read as much as possible about Iceland to take advantage of everything it has to offer.
+I would read as much as possible about Iceland to make the most of everything it has to offer.
 There is so much to see and do, so it’s important to prioritize.
-Iceland is famous for the public swimming pools that are everywhere and I highly recommend trying those out.
+Iceland is famous for its public swimming pools, which are everywhere, and I highly recommend trying them out.
 I would say be careful if you are going to rent a car and drive, especially in the highlands.
-The rivers can be deep and unpredictable and the roads are unpaved.
-There are also some single-lane bridges where there have been accidents.
-As with any place you wish to see extensively it’s good to be prepared.
+The rivers can be deep and unpredictable, and the roads are unpaved.
+There are also some single-lane bridges where accidents have occurred.
+As with any place you wish to see extensively, it’s good to be prepared.
 Fortunately, there is a lot of information on Iceland online.